The name Fleurry is from that region of northern France called Normandy

 Notable amongst the family in this period was Jean Fleury (or Florin) (died 1527), a 16th-century French naval officer and privateer, best known for the capture of two out of the three Spanish galleons carrying the Aztec treasure from Mexico to Spain

 in 1522.
-According to Forbes, he was the sixth...
-Another 65 words (5 lines of text) are included under the topic Early Fleurry Notables in all our PDF Extended History products and printed products wherever possible.
+According to Forbes, he was the sixth highest earning pirate who had a wealth...
+Another 58 words (4 lines of text) are included under the topic Early Fleurry Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fleurry family to the New World and Oceana